RayAnd/voysis-android/README.md

 -------------

-To build the project locally you can clone the project and open the root directory in Android Studio.
+To build the project locally, clone the project and open the root directory in Android Studio.

 IMPORTANT NOTE